Chart Color Schemes

 Health performance in Watanobbi is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant health challenges in Watanobbi.
-Both younger and older age groups have notable prevalence of common health conditions.
+Both younger and older age groups have a notable prevalence of common health conditions.

 Frequently Asked Questions - Health